3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 ## Installation

-For use directly in the browser, download the appropriate version of `3dti-toolkis.js` (or `3dti-toolkit.debug.js`) from the [Releases page](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases).
+For use directly in the browser, download the appropriate version of `3dti-toolkit.js` (or `3dti-toolkit.debug.js`) from the [Releases page](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases).

-For use as a node module, copy `3dti-toolkit.module.js` (or `3dti-toolkit.module.debug.js`) from [one of the releases](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases) into your project. *No, there's sadly no package on npm. 😥*
+For use as a node module, copy `3dti-toolkit.module.js` (or `3dti-toolkit.module.debug.js`) from [one of the releases](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases) into your project. *No, there's sadly no package on npm.* 😥

 ## Usage